Welcome to 'Meaningful Maps' a project researching children's ideas about their locality through maps.

 May 2020 - article published in Primary Geography free to GA members

-2019 sees the analysis of more than 500 maps!
+2019 sees the analysis of more than 500 maps from the first phase of the research.

 We have presented and published some early thoughts and findings.
 To read or download our latest research presentations and papers go to our Blog.